 Developing augmented reality apps is about more than mobile development expertise and 3D imaging.
 Getting started in augmented reality requires a certain philosophical mindset.
 If you’re a business or brand in the market to develop the next big augmented reality app to engage users or generate revenue, it’s essential that you’re passionate about innovation and the pursuit of new technologies.

 But passion alone is not nearly enough.
 Much like any mobile app development project, achieving success in augmented reality means starting with the end in mind.
 Developing apps for augmented reality can reap huge rewards and enable your business to engage new and existing customers whilst generating lucrative new revenue streams.
-So it’s essential that you consider why you’re developing a VR app.
+So it’s essential that you consider why you’re developing an AR app.
 You’ll need to think carefully about your key measures of success and the commercial elements associated with the development of your augmented reality app.

 If you’re looking to develop an augmented reality app for your business, there are a bunch of platforms you can consider.
 These platforms can be used to develop AR apps for smartphones, tablets and a range of wearable devices.
 Here are some of the best augmented reality products in the market to date: ARPA SDK’s, DroidAR (specifically for Android), Metaio SDK, Vuforia SDK, Wikitude SDK and ARLab SDK.
 Most of the above augmented reality platforms will enable support for multiple platforms including iOS, Android, Google Glass, Windows and Unity.
 Some platforms, such as the DroidAR product, are specifically focused on a particular platform, in this case Android.
 Other products will enable you to develop mobile apps across multiple platforms, whilst the Wikitude SDK specialises in PhoneGap and Xamarin integration too.